vortex-haxe/vortex/README.md

 - <img src="https://upload.wikimedia.org/wikipedia/commons/1/16/Simple_DirectMedia_Layer%2C_Logo.svg" width="14" height="14" /> **[Canvas2D](https://github.com/vortex-haxe/canvas2d)**
   - 🖥 The official core backend for Vortex, used to abstract lower level calls into easier classes/functions and provide an `OpenFL`-esk interface.
   - 🔆 It can also be used on it's own, completely separated from Vortex!
+You probably shouldn't though as Canvas2D only has the essentials.